BiologyTools/BioGTK/README.md

 - Exporting ROI's from each OME image in a folder of images to CSV.

 - Easy segmentation with Segment Anything 2 (SAM 2).
-Download required model files from [here.](https://github.com/BiologyTools/BioGTK/releases/tag/SAM-Models) Reaming them to "decoder-quant.onnx" and "encoder-quant.onnx" then placing them in the "StartUpPath" folder of the program.
+Download required model files from [here.](https://github.com/BiologyTools/BioGTK/releases/tag/SAM-Models) Renaming them to "decoder-quant.onnx" and "encoder-quant.onnx" then placing them in the "StartUpPath" folder of the program.

 ## Dependencies
 - [BioFormats.NET8](https://github.com/BiologyTools/BioFormatsNET8) [GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html)